 The ring of fire also known as the “Circum – Pacific Belt” is comprised of over 25,000 miles (~40,000 km) of volcanoes and seismically active areas that outline the Pacific Ocean.
 The Ring of Fire is home to the world’s deepest trench, the Marina Trench located east of Guam and approximately 7 miles deep, created when one tectonic plate was pushed underneath another.
 The abundance of volcanoes and earthquakes around the ring of fire is due to the movement of tectonic plates in the area.
 Around much of the Ring of Fire, tectonic plates overlap at convergent (coming closer together) boundaries called “subduction zones.”
 This means when two plates meet, the plate that is underneath is pushed down, or subducted, by the plate above.
 When a rock is subducted, it melts and becomes magma (hot fluid or semifluid material below or within the earth’s crust from which lava and other igneous rock are formed once cooled).
 A large amount of magma close to Earth’s surface creates the perfect conditions for volcanic activity.

 The ring of fire stretches from New Zealand northward along the coast of eastern Asia to the Aleutian Islands of Alaska.
 From there, it heads south along the western coast of North and South America.
 Countries at greatest risk of Ring of Fire related earthquakes are the US Pacific coast, Chile, Japan, and the Pacific Islands.
 Other countries along Ring of Fire fault lines are Mexico, Antarctica, Russia, Canada, Indonesia, Papua New Guinea, Guatemala, Peru, Taiwan, and the Philippines.
+Guatemala might be a country along the Ring of Fire you might want to visit for yourself and experience on guatemala tours to see some of the sights the country has to offer.

 IMG: Mayon Volcano, Albay, Luzon, Philippines.
 Ray in Manila.
 Flickr.
 Creative Commons.